xynehq/jaf/docs/server-api.md

 testServer().catch(console.error);
 ```

-This comprehensive guide covers all aspects of the FAF server API.
-The server provides a robust, scalable foundation for deploying FAF agents in production environments with full conversation persistence, error handling, and monitoring capabilities.
+This comprehensive guide covers all aspects of the JAF server API.
+The server provides a robust, scalable foundation for deploying JAF agents in production environments with full conversation persistence, error handling, and monitoring capabilities.